 Since we live in Colorado and take advantage of the snowboarding or rock climbing almost every weekend, we focused on honeymoon destinations that were on our diving bucket lists.
 We were torn between the Galapagos Islands and Belize (to dive the Blue Hole) but ended up choosing Belize because we could go first class for about the same price as the Galapagos economy trip.
 Hey, it was our honeymoon and we wanted to fly first class!

 Located in Central America, Belize is bordered by Mexico, Guatemala and the Caribbean Sea.
 The former British colony identifies itself as being part of the Caribbean, however it is not an island.
-This tropical paradise is approximately 180 miles long, 68 miles wide, and is made up of over 200 cayes (or islands), varying in size and located within the Great Barrier Reef.
+This tropical paradise is approximately 180 miles long, 68 miles wide, and is made up of over 200 cayes (or islands).

 Belize has a tropical to subtropical climate, which makes this destination ideal to visit year round.
 Tourists flock to see Mayan ruins and archaeological sites, spectacular wildlife and natural wonders, and the pristine beauty of the Western Hemisphere's longest coral reef.

 The country has two seasons, the dry season (Dec - May) and the rainy season (June - Oct).
 While the dry season is a little less attractive for inland trips, it’s a great opportunity to visit the coast and cayes thanks to prevailing winds coming off the sea.
 Diving wise, the water is generally the clearest between March and June.